lars-derichter/ai-programming-students/slides.md

 writing clean, maintainable code..."

-"Take the role of an accessibility expert who helps developers make their websites WCAG compliant..."
+"Take the role of an accessibility expert who helps developers make their websites compliant with EU Guidelines..."

 ---